 Description and Range

 Common loons typically measure 26 to 36 inches, with a 50 to 55-inch wingspan.
 They weigh 8.4 to 19 pounds.
+Loons have powerful legs set far back on their body, making them highly adapted for swimming and diving, but incapable of walking on land.
 Males are larger than females and territorial individuals tend to be larger than those not on territories.
 Both male and female common loons bear black and white plumage during the breeding season.
-In winter, loons acquire a gray above, white below basic plumage.
+Full alternate (breeding) plumage is not attained until 36 months of age.
 Subadult loons may remain in basic plumage year-round.
+In winter, loons acquire gray plumage above and are white below.

 Ecology and life history

-Brood-rearing areas are typically located in shallow coves of fairly uniform depth, sheltered from prevailing winds and wave action, and are independent of nest site location.
-Chicks leave the nest within 24 hours of hatching and are soon moved to nursery areas.
-Chicks may be carried on their parents' backs until they reach three weeks of age.
+Egg-laying in Washington generally begins between mid-May and mid-June.
+The earliest known consistent egg laying date is end of April from one pair in western Washington.
+Incubation is usually 25 to 32 days.
+Chicks leave the nest within 24 hours of hatching and are soon moved to nursery areas for rearing, which are typically located in shallow coves of fairly uniform depth, sheltered from prevailing winds and wave action, and may be independent of the nest site location.
+Chicks up to three weeks of age may be carried on their parents' backs.
 Most juveniles are capable of flight at 11 to 12 weeks, and some leave their small, natal lakes or parental territories shortly afterward.

 Common loons breed in freshwater habitats of northern North America including much of Canada, Alaska, northern portions of the contiguous United States, and southern Greenland.
-They also breeds in Iceland.
+They also breed in Iceland.
 The southern portion of their historical breeding range has contracted.
-These birds spend winters on inland larger freshwater bodies and marine environments from Alaska to northern Mexico in the American west.
+Western North American residents spend winters on inland larger freshwater bodies and marine environments from Alaska to northern Mexico.

-Common loons once were described as a fairly common breeding species both east and west of the Cascade crest, but likely declined between 1890 and 1925 in much of Washington.
-Declines across the United States during this period are thought to have been the result of shooting.
+Common loons were once described as a fairly common breeding species both east and west of the Cascade crest, but likely declined between 1890 and 1925 in much of Washington.
+Declines across the United States during this period are thought to have been the result of hunting, shoreline development and habitat alteration at nesting lakes.

-In Washington, breeding areas are freshwater lakes and reservoirs, mainly in remote areas of northeastern and northwestern parts of the state.
-Common loons spend the winter in almost all nearshore marine and larger freshwater bodies of western Washington.
+In Washington, breeding areas are freshwater lakes and reservoirs, mainly in remote areas in the northern tier of the state.
+Common loons spend the winter in almost all nearshore marine habitat and larger freshwater bodies of western Washington.
 They are uncommon and irregular in winter in eastern Washington where they are found in large water bodies and Columbia Basin impoundments.
-The size of Washington’s breeding population is unknown.
+The size of Washington’s breeding population is small, currently known at around 23 pairs and estimated in total at less than 50 pairs.

 For a map reflecting this species' conservation status and other species' information, check out NatureServe Explorer and the International Union for Conservation of Nature Redlist.